scarborough-courtney/ohimanual/tutorials/use_tbx_regional_assessment.md

 * *cc_* = climate change
 * *ss_* = social pressure

 For example, `po_trash` is a pollution layer with trash on beaches, and `sp_alien` is species pollution due to alien (invasive) species.

+It is important to note that the matrix identifies the pressures relevant to each goal, and which weight will be applied in the calculation.
+But each pressure is a data layer, located in the `subcountry2014/layers` folder.
+This means that pressure layers need information for each region in the study area, and some layers will need to be updated with local data.

 ### Updating resilience_matrix.csv